Project 3: TCP

 We will have three gearups for TCP, one for each phase of your implementation:

-• Gearup II (prep for Milestone II): Thursday, October 31
+- Gearup II (prep for Milestone II): TBA (details after spring break)

 We’ve also posted the notes/recordings from last year’s gearups if you want to read ahead–for the latest links, see the getting started guide.